DarkcTime/DarkcTime.github.io/index.md

 ---
 ## Soft Skills
-I like communicate with people, but only for joint tasks or in your free time.
-I am interested in time management and team work.
+- I like communicate with people, but only for do tasks or in your free time.
+- I am interested in time management and team work.
+- I can independently google for solve individual problems.
+- I want to learn new things.

 ---
 ## Experience
+- 1 year: preparation and participation in Worldskills competitions.
+The goal is to solve tasks in a limited time for automating business processes.
+I use for this C#, WPF, MVVM, Visio, ASP.Net, Android Studio, Nugets Packages and other technology.
+- 3 year: study in college.
+In during this times, I'm study fundamental disciplines and do study tasks + more self-education (course and youtube)
+- 8 months work with employment contract in the information security department  <a href="https://www.citis.ru/">https://www.citis.ru/</a>

 ---
 ## Sertificates